eckao/compbio-alphafold-project/proteinstructures.md

-# Introduction to Proteins and their Structures
+# Proteins and the Protein-Folding Problem: Introduction to Proteins and their Structures
 ## What is a protein? <br>
 ## Orders of protein structure
 ### 1. Primary